 On July 9, 2018, the Company entered into the Axovant Agreement.
 The Axovant Agreement granted Axovant Sciences an exclusive worldwide license to develop, manufacture, and commercialize products containing the Company's product known as BB-301, which was designed for the potential treatment of Oculopharyngeal Muscular Dystrophy.
 Service revenue consists of payments for services provided to Axovant Sciences pursuant to the Axovant Agreement.
 On June 6, 2019, the termination of the Axovant Agreement was announced.
 The termination of the Axovant Agreement was effective as of September 3, 2019.
-The termination discharges all future performance obligations under the contract at the termination date.
+The termination discharges all future performance obligations at termination date under the contract.

-During the year ended June 30, 2020, the Company recognized \$97 in customer revenues, as compared to \$11,551 for the comparable year ended June 30, 2019.
-The decrease in revenues from customers is due to the termination of the Axovant Agreement.
+During the year ended June 30, 2019, the Company recognized \$11,551 in customer revenues, as compared to \$292 for the comparable year ended June 30, 2018.
+The increase in revenues from customers is due to the company entering into to the contract with Axovant Sciences.